ceford/cefjdemos-data-jdm-user-en/articles/configuration/global-configuration.md

 ### Metadata panel

-- **Site Metadata Description** is the default metadata description used if such a description is not specified in an article Meta Description field or a menu Meta Description field.
+- **Site Metadata Description** This is the default metadata description used if such a description is not specified in an article Meta Description field or a menu Meta Description field.
 If all three are empty the metadata description is omitted from the page output.
 Search engines